elehman16/exposing_patient_data_release/README.md

 * We use the term `reidentified` in many places in the code.
 This is used to denote if the patient name or their subject id had atleast one occurence in the MIMIC pseudo-reidentified corpus that Clinical BERT was trained.
 Many experiments are either run only on reidentified patients only (for example, measuring P(condition | patient name)), in other places, we use a method to distinguish whether a patient name appeared in the corpus or not (for example, names_probing.py)

+* Below whenever you see something like {...|...|...}, etc, this means you have a choice and can choose one.

+* Make sure to **`export PYTHONPATH=.`** before running any command.
+Run any command from the directory containing this README.

 Setup
 =====